IN THIS SECTION

 The Apprenticeship route leading to QTS costs £9,000 and this fee is paid by the employing school from the apprenticeship levy.

-There is an option to undertake a PGCE at the same time, in conjunction with Birmingham City University, which costs £1105 – this fee is paid by the apprentice (but only after discussion at interview as to viability).
+There is an option to undertake a PGCE at the same time, in conjunction with Birmingham City University, which costs £1350 – this fee is paid by the apprentice.
+If you think you would like to do the PGCE as well, please get in touch to discuss the options to suit you.

 As apprentices are on a paid route to QTS, they do NOT have any further recourse to Student Loan funding, neither tuition fees nor maintenance loans.